hy172574895/EasyCompleteYou/ReadMe.md

 # Usage

-After the install ECY successfully, there are two buildin completion source that is `Label` and `Snippets`.
+After the install ECY successfully, there are 3 buildin completion source that is `label`, `path` and `python`.
 Firstly ECY will detect the filetype of your buffer that you areusing.
 Knowing the filetype, then ECY asks the server what sources are available on this filetype.